 "Or is it Best Wishes for the groom?"

 Killian's head fell back against the wall and he closed his eyes.
 Somehow, she had finally filled in the missing pieces of his life.
 A small smile flitted across his face, hope welling up inside him but when he finally opened his eyes to reply, her blank face couldn't hide the anger flashing bright in her eyes.
 "I would accept either from you."
-He paused to gain her attention and was gratified when he had it.
+He paused to gain her attention and was gratified when she turned to him and he had it.
 "But only if you meant it."

 "I'm working on that."
 She waved a hand through the air as if brushing it off.
 "I have an explanation but I…" Milah seemed to run out of steam and the straightness she sat with slumped away from her.
 "You being happy is a good thing, there are just, my own issues which are getting in the way."